Office hours do not match buyer call patterns.

 Does automated text-back annoy buyers?

 Almost never.
 Buyers expect responsive businesses to acknowledge contact.
-The text reads as professional, not intrusive.
-Most contractors who install it report increased buyer satisfaction.
+The text checks as professional, not intrusive.
+Most contractors who install it report stronger buyer response.

 What about spam calls inflating the missed-call count?

 Real metric, real concern.
 Spam-filtering plus number-blocking handles most of it.
-The diagnostic separates spam from legitimate missed calls.
+The marketing system build separates spam from legitimate missed calls.

 How do I measure missed-call attribution to ad spend?